FLEXIBACTER- COLUMNARIS & FUNGUS (Saprolegnia):

 My professional use of Triple Sulfa has found that it is occasionally a good choice along with baths and some salt for mild to moderate infections and is rarely harsh on aquarium environments including plants.

 I stand behind Triple Sulfa as a possible alternative treatment.
 This despite a rude/condescending comment brought to my attention from Guppies.com.
-As well, this person is incorrect as per the use a level 1 or higher UV Sterilizer, as it is excellent prevention for Columnaris, including the FACT it improves the Redox Balance.
+As well, this person is incorrect as per the use of a level 1 or higher UV Sterilizer, as it is excellent prevention for Columnaris, including the very well researched FACT it improves the Redox Balance.

 As to his condescending remarks about me personally, Yes, I have done copious amounts of research (which many are cited here, including the use of Triple sulfa and other products containing sulfa drugs), as well as my consulting with one of my mentors, Dr. Herzog.

 Triple Sulfa from AAP